JackRowntree/CFTask/README.md

 # CFTask

 A simple ETL pipeline that takes csvs, transforms, pushes to db, and exposes with rest API.
+The base data was randomly generated from mockaroo.com, and consists of two tables - `people.csv`, representing personal info, and `trades.csv` representing stock-specific trade info.

 ## Description
 * A network of 3 docker containers - one running postgres, one that runs the ETL code, and one that runs the Flask API.